vapoursynth/bestsource/README.md

 **With this enabled the returned clip's frames may be either GPU resident or not, and handling that is up to you.** A script that unconditionally feeds the clip to a filter taking GPU frames will fail on a machine that fell back.
 Either check the residency and branch, or pass `gpufallback=False` so that anything preventing GPU decoding is an error instead and the residency is whatever you asked for.
 Note that falling back means the file is indexed for CPU decoding, since the index records which decoder wrote it.

-*extrahwframes*: The number of additional frames to allocate when *gpu* is set.
-The number required is unknowable and found through trial and error.
-The default may be too high or too low.
-FFmpeg unfortunately is this badly designed.

 *timecodes*: Writes a timecode v2 file with all frame times to the file if specified.
 Note that this option will produce an error if any frame has an unknown timestamp which would result in an invalid timecode file.

 *start_number*: The first number of image sequences.